Marietta, Ohio: Railroads and oil

 Local development began with the Belpre and Cincinnati Railroad (B&C); it was founded in 1845.
 It was intended to connect from Belpre, Ohio, the next town downriver, to a planned Baltimore and Ohio Railroad (B&O) spur to Parkersburg.
 But, for years, the Virginia government did not allow the B&O to construct track south of Wheeling.
-In 1851 developers changed the Ohio state terminus to Marietta and changed the name of the railroad to the Marietta and Cincinnati Railroad that year.
+In 1851 developers changed the Ohio state terminus to Marietta and changed the name of the railroad to the Marietta and Cincinnati Railroad (M&C) that year.
 The right-of-way for an alternate connection to the B&O extended upriver from Marietta to Bellaire, Ohio.
 The M&C was bankrupt by 1857, but construction of track continued west to reach Cincinnati.
 The first through-train from Cincinnati ran on April 9, 1857.
 The M&C got out of bankruptcy in 1860.

 In 1871, the Ohio Valley Railroad was formed and for the next two years built tracks going north for 103 miles.
 Their home office was in Marietta, with treasurer offices in Pittsburgh.
 The Ohio Valley railroad was reorganized as the Marietta and Cleveland.
 The Pennsylvania Railroad in its expansion later purchased the railroad and its right-of-way between Marietta and Bellaire.

-Passengers traveling between Marietta and Parkersburg, Virginia (now West Virginia) had to take a steamboat for the 14 miles between the two towns and transfer.
-With help from the B&O and the Baltimore City Council, the Union Railroad finally connected Marietta to Belpre, Ohio in 1860.
-Later absorbed by the B&O, this section of track is still in operation (2008), with unit coal trains providing most of the traffic.
+Passengers traveling between Marietta and Parkersburg, Virginia, (now West Virginia) had to take a steamboat for the 14 miles between the two towns and transfer.
+With help from the B&O and the Baltimore City Council, the Union Railroad finally connected Marietta to Belpre, Ohio, in 1860.
+Later absorbed by the B&O, this section of track is still in operation as of 2026.
+The tracks are currently being leased to the Belpre Industrial Parkersburg Railroad.